 9. Casio FX-CG10 PRIZM Color Graphing Calculator

 Instead of a black and white display, you will experience full color with the Casio FX-CG10 PRIZM Graphing Calculator.
-Explore mathematics and science with confidence with this ground breaking graphing calculator featuring patient pending technology.
-Now your understanding of even the most complex mathematics and science concepts will be enhanced using images from real life.
+Explore mathematics and science with confidence with this groundbreaking graphing calculator featuring patient pending technology.
+Now your understanding of even the most complex mathematics and enhanced science concepts using images from real life.

 You can create your own mathematical connections with graphs by this versatile instrument.
 The Casio FX-CG10 PRIZM supports various mathematics courses such as Pre-Algebra, Algebra I and II, Geometry, Trigonometry, Calculus, and Statistics.
-It is also great for science students (bio, chem, physics), and for working in finance and business.
+It is also great for high school students and college students (bio, chem, physics), and for working in finance and business.

 - High definition, full-color display (more than 65,000 vivid colors) and a generous 3.7-inch LCD screen;